minh-ton/openinstallcreator/docs/README.md

 - Minimum requirement: OS X 10.6 Snow Leopard and newer (requires OS X 10.7 or newer to download Installers).
 - Supported Installers: OS X 10.9 Mavericks to macOS 10.15 Catalina.
 - Bootable USB/Disk size: ***At least 8GB for OS X 10.9 to macOS 10.14; 10GB for macOS 10.15 Catalina.***
+- Installers Available to download: 10.10 Yosemite to 10.15 Catalina.

 ## Screenshots (beta 3)